FAQ

 FAQ for Trapping

-To trap-train a cat, you must acclimate it to the trap by making it a familiar and non-threatening object by tying the trap door open with a stick, zip ties, or rope.You then gradually move the food closer to and then inside the trap, eventually placing it at the back of the trap, so the cat steps on the trigger plate to retrieve the food.
-This process can take a week or two, after which you can set the trap with the familiar food bait to catch the cat, as it will be less startled and more willing to enter
+To trap a difficult cat, start by making the trap familiar and non-threatening.
+Tie the trap door open with a stick, zip ties, or rope.
+Gradually move the food closer to and then inside the trap, eventually placing it at the back so the cat steps on the trigger plate to get the food.
+This process can take a week or two.
+Once the cat is used to the trap, set it with the familiar food bait to catch the cat.

 We do not recommend these traps, but if you have them, use cardboard and zip ties to make them safer.